Hierarchical Random Measures without Tables: The normalized gamma-gamma hCRV

 \item[(c)] the density of the rescaled random variable $\alpha J_{0j}$ is proportional to

 \end{itemize} \end{proposition}

-Details on sampling algorithms for the hierarchy in (a) are in Appendix~\ref{app:expint}, where we describe an efficient implementation of Newton's method for inverting the exponential integral, based on a logarithmic transformation that guarantees convergence for each starting point.
-The nontrivial task of sampling the jumps $\bm{J}_j$'s is here reduced to sampling variables $\alpha J_{0j}$'s in (c), whose densities can be computed up to normalizing constants.
-A convenient option is to resort to computational methods that generate approximate samples, such as a random walk Metropolis-Hasting algorithm; cfr.~Appendix~\ref{app:mh_sampling}.
-Remarkably, we also develop an exact sampler in Section \ref{sec:exact_sampling_gamma} below.
+Details on sampling algorithms for the hierarchy in (a) are given in Sections~\ref{app:sampling_random_measure} and~\ref{app:expint}, where we describe an efficient implementation of Newton's method for inverting the exponential integral, based on a logarithmic transformation that guarantees convergence for each starting point.
+Notably, this same algorithm can be readily employed to sample \emph{a priori} from a gamma-gamma hCRV; see Remark~\ref{rmk:sampling} and Section~\ref{app:sampling_random_measure}.
+Moreover, the nontrivial task of sampling the jumps $\bm{J}_j$'s is here reduced to sampling variables $\alpha J_{0j}$'s in (c), whose densities can be computed up to normalizing constants.
+A convenient option is to resort to computational methods that generate approximate samples, such as Metropolis-Hastings algorithms.
+Details are provided in Section~\ref{app:mh_sampling}, where we empirically show that the random-walk Metropolis-Hastings scheme on the log-scale with Gaussian increments outperforms the approach proposed in \cite{Barrios2013}, based on gamma proposals.
+Remarkably, we also develop an exact sampler in Section~\ref{sec:exact_sampling_gamma}.

-The last step to sample from the posterior is sampling the latent $\bm{U}$, whose characterization in Proposition \ref{prop:latent} can be simplified through a change of variables $T = T_0 + \cdots + T_k$ and $V_j = T_j/T$.
+The remaining step to sample from the posterior is sampling the latent variables $\bm{U}$, whose characterization in Proposition~\ref{prop:latent} can be simplified through a change of variables.